Sublinearly Morse Boundary I: CAT(0) Spaces: Abstract

 \section{Abstract}

 To every Gromov hyperbolic space $X$ one can associate a space at infinity called the Gromov boundary of $X$.
 Gromov showed that quasi-isometries of hyperbolic metric spaces induce homeomorphisms on their boundaries, thus giving rise to a well-defined notion of the boundary of a hyperbolic group.
 Croke and Kleiner showed that the visual boundary of non-positively curved (CAT(0)) groups is not well-defined, since quasi-isometric CAT(0) spaces can have non-homeomorphic boundaries.

-For any sublinear function $\kappa$, we consider a subset of the visual boundary called the $\kappa$--Morse boundary and show that it is QI-invariant and metrizable.
-This is to say, the $\kappa$--Morse boundary of a CAT(0) group is well-defined.
+We attempt to construct an analogue of the Gromov boundary that encodes the hyperbolic directions in a metric space.
+To this end, for any sublinear function $\kappa$, we define a subset of the visual boundary called the $\kappa$--Morse boundary.
+We show that, equipped with a coarse notion of visual topology, this space is QI-invariant and metrizable.
+That is to say, the $\kappa$--Morse boundary of a CAT(0) group is well-defined.
 In the case of Right-angled Artin groups, it is shown in the Appendix that the Poisson boundary of random walks is naturally identified with the $(\sqrt{t \log t})$--boundary.